Power Lines: Scaling Laws for Weight Decay and Batch Size in LLM Pre-training: Scaling of optimal batch size and critical batch size

 We use the same experimental settings as \cref{sec:lambda_experimental}.
 To ensure good HPs, we sweep $\lambda$ by factors of $2\times$ at each $B$, $D$, $N$, except at the largest scales (see Appendix \cref{tab:train_steps}) where we set $\lambda$ via the projected value from \cref{eq:lambdaopt}.
 In all figures, $B$ is reported in units of \emph{sequences}.

 \paragraph{Estimating $\cbs$} Unlike $\bopt$, measuring $\cbs$ requires training models with different $B$ \emph{to the same $\lhat$}.
 Unfortunately, we do not know \emph{a priori} how many steps are required to reach $\lhat$, yet we need this information to configure a LR schedule that reaches its minimum value on the final step (the typical setup, shown to be consequential in prior work~\citep{hoffmann2022empirical,hagele2024scaling}).
+Unfortunately, it is not feasible to \emph{search} for the precise steps needed, i.e., by conducting training runs with different schedules/step budgets.

+\citet{mccandlish2018empirical} address this issue by performing a single training run at a constant LR, while \citet{zhang2024how} also use a constant LR, but use weight averaging to frequently generate higher-quality checkpoints for evaluation (\cref{sec:appendix_zhang}).

-We address this by fitting batch-size-specific power laws that model how \emph{loss} scales with $D$.
+In contrast, we desired a method agnostic to the LR schedule.
+We achieved this by fitting batch-size-specific power laws that model how \emph{loss} scales with $D$.
 These laws allow us to accurately \emph{interpolate} the $D$ required to reach $\lhat$. \cref{fig:cbs_fitting} depicts, for different $B$ and a given $\lhat$, the interpolated $D$ values (intersection points of arrowed line and fitted loss curves).
 The full process to obtain $\cbs$ at $\lhat$ is: \begin{enumerate} \item For each $B$, train over different $D$, and subsequently fit a $B$-specific power law \mbox{$L_{B}(D) = \irr + \dconst D^{-\beta}$} on the resulting loss values (fitted curves in \cref{fig:cbs_fitting}). \item Use fitted $L_{B}(D)$ to infer the $\dinfer$ needed to reach $\lhat$ as: \mbox{$\dinfer = L_{B}^{-1}(\hat{L}) = (\nicefrac{\dconst}{\hat{L}-\irr})^{\frac{1}{\beta}}$}. \item Fit \cref{eq:tradeoff} on the resulting $\langle \dinfer, S$=${D}/{B} \rangle$ pairs, and obtain $\cbs = {\dmin}/{\smin}$. \end{enumerate} This method makes no assumptions about the LR schedule or optimizer, while enabling measurement of $\cbs$ at arbitrary losses without re-training. \cref{sec:appendix_estimating_cbs} provides further details, including fits of $L_{B}(D)$ at other model scales (\cref{fig:quad_cbs_fitting}) and a summary of the full procedure (\cref{alg:cbs_fitting}).

 \paragraph{$\bopt$ and $\cbs$ scaling}

 We collect $\bopt$ across different $N$ and $D$, and fit a power law in both data $D$ and compute $C$ (via the standard approximation $C \approx 6ND$~\citep{kaplan2020scaling,hoffmann2022empirical}).
 For $\bcrit$, we use the procedure described above to estimate $\cbs$ across multiple $\lhat$, across different $N$.
 From each $\cbs$ estimate, we obtain a pair $\langle \dmin, \cbs \rangle$.
 We propose that $\cbs$ follows a power law in $\dmin$, according to: